eclipse-che/che-docs/src/main/_docs/ide/ide-git-svn.md

 To view the diff, use `Git`->`Compare`->`<Select-to-what>` from main menu.
 If more than one file has changed the list of changed files will be opened first.
 To select a file to compare double-click on it or select a file then click the `Compare` button.
+Another way to open diff is to select a file in project explorer and use `Git` -> `Select-to-what` from context menu or directly from editor's context menu.

 ![git-diff-widget.png]({{base}}{{site.links["git-diff-widget.png"]}}){:style="width: auto"}